 Instead, save them on an encrypted thumb drive.
 Then you need only remember two things: Where you keep it and the password (hopefully long and strong) required for access.
+That’s it!

 1. Try to avoid single words, since many password-cracking programs use the dictionary.